 Welcome to ICME-Welding

-The research activities in the Group for Integrated Computational Materials Engineering (ICME) for Welding led by Dr. Wei Zhang encompass:
+The research activities in the Group for Integrated Computational Materials Engineering for Welding (ICME-W) led by Dr. Wei Zhang encompass:

-- Additive manufacturing of metals (powder bed and blown-powder)
+- Additive manufacturing of metals (powder bed, blown-powder, binder jetting and sintering)

 - Light-metal and dissimilar-metal joining for transportation (automotive, shipbuilding etc.)

 - Creep-resistance steels and alloys for power generation